modernjuliaworkflows/modernjuliaworkflows.github.io/sharing/index.md

 Even if your code does everything it is supposed to, it will be useless to others (and pretty soon to yourself) without proper documentation.
 Adding [docstrings](https://docs.julialang.org/en/v1/manual/documentation/) everywhere needs to become a second nature.
 This way, readers and users of your code can query them through the REPL help mode.
+[DocStringExtensions.jl](https://github.com/JuliaDocs/DocStringExtensions.jl) provides a few shortcuts that can speed up docstring creation by taking care of the obvious parts.

 ```!docstring
 """